 I wanted to use a yarn that is soft and summery.
 I decided to go with a cotton and acrylic blend from Knitpicks called Comfy Fingering yarn.
 It comes in a wide array of colors and is machine washable.
 This yarn also comes in a worsted weight.

 I have never worked with a fingering yarn before.
 I definitely underestimated just how light a fingering yarn actually is.
 Even though working with this yarn seemed slow going at times, it made for the perfect airy and flowy top I wanted.
 Keep in mind that with working with such a light yarn, I did need to block my work.
 Blocking isn’t necessary but definitely recommended.

 I really hope you love the design!
 Scroll down for the pattern.

 Easy Going Crochet Top

-If you would like to purchase an ad free printer-friendly version of this pattern, please visit my ETSY or RAVELRY shop.
+If you would like to purchase an ad free printer-friendly version of this pattern, please visit my PATTERN shop, or you can visit my ETSY or RAVELRY shop.

 - PIN this pattern to your Pinterest Boards for later HERE.

 - Pattern is worked by crocheting two identical panels that are sewn together.
 Sleeves are added to the panels before blocking, if you choose to block your top.

 - If you wish to not have an off-the-shoulder look to this top, simply sew more stitches for each shoulder.
 If you wish to have a wider opening, sew less stitches for each shoulder.